edelmann/pouta-virtualcluster/README.rst

 * Missing VMs are provisioned

   - first frontend, then appropriate number of nodes
-  - naming: *[cluster-name]-fe* and *[cluster-name]-node[number]*.
-If your cluster name was be *my-cluster*, you would get
+  - naming: *[cluster-name]-tron and *[cluster-name]-node[number]*.
+If your
+    cluster name was be *alice*, you would get

-      + my-cluster-fe
+      + alice-tron
-      + my-cluster-node01
+      + alice-node01
-      + my-cluster-node02
+      + alice-node02
       + ...

   - VMs are launched from the specified image with specified flavor.
-They are placed in an OpenStack server group with anti-affinity policy to distribute them on separate hosts for better fault tolerance.
+They are placed in an OpenStack server group with anti-affinity policy to distribute them on separate hosts for better fault tolerance. (the latter sentecne isn'nt true right now)
   - volumes are created or reused and attached
   - template security groups are created if these don't exist already

 * Ansible host inventory file is created, mapping VMs to assigned roles